CassandraRose12/taste/README.md

 Taste Around the World : Traveling Through Tasebuds

 We started as wanting to create an application where you can recreate national dishes from around the world.
-We wanted to share our love for food by showcasing recipes from different culture as well as allow individuals to add recipes to the site.
+We wanted to share our love for food by showcasing recipes from different cultures as well as allow individuals to add recipes to the site.

 This application uses a PERN stack.